dev-plusplus/coding-docs/javascript-typescript-source-code/naming-convention.md

 - Function level constants adopt the rules of Variables.

+- Enums follow a PascalCase convention.
+And its members a camelCase convention.

 ## Files

-- React components should live on a File with the same name of the Component with `.js` extensions
+- React components should live on a File with the same name of the Component with `.jsx` extensions

 Example: `MyProfileView`, `ListItemComponent`

-- Any other file must be named lowercase with hyphens for clarity
+- Any other file must be named lowercase with hyphens or kebab-case for clarity.

 Example: `user-actions.js`, `user-store.js`, `company-permissions.js`

-## Private members

-- Private names of a module adopt the same previous rules of naming.
-In addition to this, an underscore `_` can be prefixed to explicitly indicate its condition.

-Example: `_extractKeys`, `_compute`

 ## Events name